12 chili recipes that will warm you up from the inside

-When the weather starts to turn, and the sweat on our backs transforms into goosebumps, the first thing we think to grab — other than a sweater and perhaps a latte of the pumpkin spice variety — is a bowl of chili.
+When the weather is cold, the first thing we think to grab, other than a sweater and perhaps a latte of the pumpkin spice variety — is a bowl of chili.

 There's really nothing more hearty and comforting than a big steaming bowl of chili topped liberally with cheese and sour cream — especially on game day.
-Whether vehemently vegetarian or vegan or crazily carnivorous, these chili recipes will be always there for you — to warm your hands and your heart.
+Whether vehemently vegetarian vegan or crazily carnivorous, these chili recipes will always be there for you — to warm your hands and your heart.

-Anchos and chipotles give this yummy dish a double dose of chile flavor.
+Anchos and chipotles give this yummy dish a double dose of chili pepper flavor.
 One is mild and fruity (ancho) and the other is hot and smoky (chipotle).
 Fresh corn tortillas are pureed with the tomatoes, broth and chipotles, which thickens into a silky, luscious sauce as it cooks.

 RELATED: 10 slow-cooker chili recipes to feed (and please) a crowd